Liolaemus gravenhorstii

-Liolaemus gravenhorstii, commonly known as Gravenhorst's tree iguana, is a species of lizard in the family Iguanidae.
+Liolaemus gravenhorstii, commonly known as Gravenhorst's tree iguana, is a species of lizard in the family Liolaemidae.
 The species is endemic to South America.

 Etymology

 The specific name, gravenhorstii, is in honor of German herpetologist Johann Ludwig Christian Gravenhorst.

 Geographic range

-L. gravenhorstii is found in western Argentina (in the provinces of Mendoza and San Juan) and in central Chile.
+As of 2023, L. gravenhorstii is found in central Chile and differs from the two populations reported by Cei and Videla (2001) for Argentina, which may belong to another species.
+In Chile, L. gravenhorstii has confirmed distribution records for the Región Metropolitana and potential records for the O'Higgins and Valparaíso regions.